fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 ## Two-sided t-test

-Now, after we tested the one-sided hypothesis, we are interested if there is a difference in the Age between the two gender.
+Now, we are interested if there is a difference in the Age between the two gender.
 For this we use the formulae notation: